-We don't know yet, but it won't be this year.
-Originally scheduled for 2019, Sable has now been pushed back to 2020.
+We don't know yet.
+Originally scheduled for 2019, it was then pushed to 2020, before being pushed again to an unspecified date in 2021.
 "We initially thought the game would take us around two years to develop.
-It was an extremely rough estimate and for us to fully realise the game we want to make, we now think we need a bit more time," said Gregorios Kythreotis, one half of Shedworks, in a blog post in May.
+It was an extremely rough estimate and for us to fully realise the game we want to make, we now think we need a bit more time," said Gregorios Kythreotis, one half of Shedworks, in a blog post announcing the first delay.

 What's the story?
 The premise?

 You play as Sable, a young girl who's left her nomadic clan to embark on a rite of passage.
 She's searching for a mask: everyone in Sable's world wears one, and it usually symbolises their role in society.
 She's hunting down the one that suits her best.
 The game simply ends when Sable "decides to go home, and you send her home," Shedworks' Daniel Fineberg told Eurogamer.

 What happens in the middle is up to you—the world is packed with smaller stories to discover about the history of the world, its culture, and the people who live in it.
 You'll meet other characters in the vast, mysterious desert, which might lead to branching dialogue.
 Occasionally, you'll have choices to make, and helping others might give you rewards.

 You can explore these stories in any order, joining the dots in your own way.
 You're not expected to see all of them in one playthrough, just like in 80 Days, the game Sable writer Meg Jayanth is best known for.